abhishek-ram/pyas2/docs/detailed-guide/sendreceive-messages.rst

 Send Messages Using the Send-Daemon
 -----------------------------------
-The last method for sending messagess used the ``pyAS2`` daemon process ``runas2daemon``.
-The daemon process once started in the background monitors the data directory and when a file is avaialble in a partner's outbox folder then the tranfer is inititated for that file.
+The last method for sending messages uses the ``pyAS2`` daemon process ``runas2daemon``.
+The daemon process once started in the background monitors the data directory and when a file is available in a partner's `outbox <data-dir.html#outbox>`__ folder then the transfer is initiated for that file.

 Receive Messages